savob/statopt-python/README.md

 # Operation

-Operation of the StatEye tool is meant to be simple.
+Operation of the StatOpt tool is meant to be simple.
 The majority of user effort is in configuring the simulation to suit one's needs.
 The general flow for setting up and running a simulation is as follows.

 1. Upload desired Touchstone (`.s4p`) files and/or `.mat` files to describe distortion or pulses.
    - Files for channels need to go into the `/channels/` folder. *(Both `.s4p` and `.mat` channel descriptions).*